-- Nearly eight out of ten voters support expanding the 911 system so that calls for mental health and substance abuse issues are directed to trained mental health professionals to respond instead of police. - Nearly six in ten voters support shifting local funds from police to community organizations that use relevant experts voters support federal investments for expanding and hiring hospital-based violence prevention workers to help prevent retaliation for gun violence. to address issues such as domestic violence, de-escalation, mental health, and violence interruption programs.
+- Nearly eight out of ten voters support expanding the 911 system so that calls for people in mental health crisis and substance use disorders are directed to trained mental health professionals to respond instead of police. - Nearly six in ten voters support shifting local funds from police to community organizations that use relevant experts violence prevention workers to help prevent retaliation for gun violence.